About Me

 2. The point in the sky or celestial sphere directly above an observer.

-I’m starting a series of blog posts based on the notes I take when I read papers.
+I decided to try out making blog posts based on the notes I take when I read papers.
 The first one is about a paper I’m presenting in my Neural Network Mathematics reading group on 4/5: Adversarial Examples from Computational Constraints by Bubeck, Price, and Razenshteyn.

 This semester, I participated in Berkeley’s 2-day PhD workshop on Communications for Engineering Leaders!
 We were challenged to design 5-minute lightning research talks, accessible to a broad audience of engineers and scientists.